Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Introduction

 This paper presents Bronze,\footnote{So named for bronze's corrosion resistance.} a new Rust library that provides a clean garbage collection interface, and an experiment evaluating the possible benefits of using Bronze while learning Rust.
 By creating a library in which GC is \emph{optional}, we were able to study the effects of GC without including the rest of the language design as an independent variable in the study.

 Bronze provides a structure, \code{GcRef<T>}, that implements a garbage-collected reference to a mutable object; such references are not subject to Rust's aliasing restrictions.
-Unlike other Rust GC designs, Bronze uses LLVM stack maps to automatically find roots, obviating the need for programmers to specify tracing roots manually.
+Bronze uses LLVM stack maps to automatically find roots, obviating the need for programmers to specify tracing roots manually, as is necessary in some existing Rust GCs~\cite{Josephine, Shifgrethor}.

 We deployed Bronze in an IRB-approved, randomized, controlled experiment in a sophomore-level programming languages course.
 Because the course was required for graduation at a university with a large computer science enrollment, we were able to recruit from a population of 633 students who were enrolled in the course.
 All students carried out a multi-part Rust programming assignment, but those who agreed to participate in the research were randomly assigned to condition \emph{Bronze} or \emph{Traditional}; the former group used Bronze in the assignment while the latter group did not.
 Ultimately, 333 students were part of the random assignment, and 428 students participated in the study in some way.